vestrel00/contacts-android/DEV_NOTES.md

 RawContacts table.

-A more common scenario that causes multiple RawContacts per Contact is when two or more Contacts are "linked" (or "merged" for API 23 and below).
+A more common scenario that causes multiple RawContacts per Contact is when two or more Contacts are "linked" (or "merged" for API 23 and below, or "joined" for API 22 and below).

 #### Behavior of linking/merging contacts